ProJensen/Microsoft-365-Lab/Lab02-User-Offboarding/README.md

 ![Unassign License](https://raw.githubusercontent.com/ProJensen/Microsoft-365-Lab/refs/heads/main/Lab02-User-Offboarding/screenshots/3_Unassign_License.png)

 ### Step 4: Verify Offboarding Readiness
+- Review the user account in the Microsoft 365 Admin Center
-- Confirm that sign-in is blocked
+- Confirm that sign-in was blocked for the departing employee
-- Confirm that unnecessary group access has been removed
+- Review the user’s group memberships and verified that the user was removed from the **Sales** group
-- Confirm that the license has been reviewed or removed
+- Review the user’s license assignment and confirmed that the **Office 365 E5** license was unassigned
-- Verify that the account is in a secure offboarding state
+- Verify that the account was placed in a more secure offboarding state

+This step helped confirm that the offboarding actions were successfully applied and that the user no longer retained unnecessary Microsoft 365 access.

 ## Expected Outcome
 At the end of this lab: